 Instructions

-- Cook the couscous: In a medium saucepan, melt butter over medium heat.
+- Cook the Couscous: In a medium saucepan, melt butter over medium heat.
 Add minced garlic and sauté for 1 minute, until fragrant.

-- Add liquid & steam: Pour in vegetable broth and water.
+- Add Liquid & Steam: Pour in vegetable broth and water.
 Bring to a boil.
 Stir in couscous, then remove from heat, cover, and let sit for 5 minutes.
 Fluff with a fork and refrigerate for 20 minutes to cool.

 - Prep Veggies: While the couscous cools, prep the parsley, tomatoes, red onion, and rinse the white beans.

-- Whisk the dressing: In a small bowl, mix olive oil, lemon juice, salt, and pepper.
+- Whisk the Dressing: In a small bowl, mix olive oil, lemon juice, salt, and pepper.
 Set aside.

-- Assemble the salad: In a large bowl, combine cooled couscous, white beans, tomatoes, red onion, parsley, and feta.
+- Assemble the Salad: In a large bowl, combine cooled couscous, white beans, tomatoes, red onion, parsley, and feta.

-- Dress & toss: Pour dressing over the salad and gently toss to combine.
+- Dress & Toss: Pour dressing over the salad and gently toss to combine.

 - Serve: Enjoy immediately, or refrigerate for up to 3 days.
 Garnish with extra feta and parsley if desired.